AFL Fantasy Guide

 On the other hand, you may also search for trade just to speculate the value of a player.
-If that’s the case, inside info and gut feeling will play a much bigger role.
+If that’s the case, inside info and gut feeling will play a vital role.
 But note that in this scenario you usually either win big or lose big.
-That’s why we suggest it only to more experienced AFL fantasy users.
+That’s why we suggest it only to more experienced AFL fantasy players.

 Types of AFL Fantasy Contests

 Operators like Draftstars offer a much broader selection of different AFL fantasy contest types.
-The selection of game modes can be quite different from site to site, so always make sure to read the guidelines before playing.
-Here we’ll point out a few of the most common contests that are available almost everywhere.
-In case you’re just starting with the fantasy AFL, it would be best to start with one of these, and then proceed to more advanced leagues.
+The selection of game modes can be quite different from site to site.
+That’s why always make sure to read the guidelines before playing.
+Here we point out a few of the most common contests available almost everywhere.
+If you’re a fantasy AFL beginner, it would be best to start with one of these.
+After you master them, proceed to more advanced leagues.

 Here are a few of the most common AFL fantasy contest types:

 - Guaranteed Games – The operator guarantees a certain prize pool, regardless of the number of contenders.